Nxtra/wiremock-on-elastic-beanstalk/README.md

 ## Getting started guide
+This project will:
+* download the wiremock jar
+* configure it to run in elastic beanstalk
+* deploy wiremock on elastic beanstalk

 Update the BucketName in `deploy.sh` and `update.sh` to the name of the bucket you which to create and use for this project.
 Update the region if necessary.